Welcome to the Muslim Traveler’s Guide to the World!

 As tourism has increased over time, Muslim travel has become more friendly with modern things and experiences, and it is becoming haram by acts and halal by words.
 Our intention is to be at the same definition of halal travel that is mentioned within Islam and guide people about what’s halal and what’s haram in travel as much as we can.

-Our intention is to help Muslim travelers know what’s halal and what’s haram in travel and avoid bad and ugly experiences including nightlife, alcohol-friendly travel, and other activities that are prohibited in Islam, whether they travel for business, hajj & umrah, or just a vacation with their family.
-It is a very important aspect of our travel, which is not only getting Muslim-friendly facilities but it is more about being in a good environment, where you feel more blessed, safe, and the people of Imaan & Ethics.
+Our intention is to help Muslim travelers know what’s halal and what’s haram in travel and avoid bad and ugly experiences, including nightlife, alcohol, music, showoff, and other activities that are prohibited in Islam, whether they travel for business, hajj & umrah, or just a vacation with their family.
+It is a very important aspect of our travel, which is not only getting Muslim-friendly facilities, but it is more about being in a good environment, where you feel more blessed, safe, and the people of Imaan & Ethics.

 Saying No to Show Off Culture In Travel